The Powel House, where Elizabeth Willing Powel held her salons, is maintained by the Philadelphia Society for the Preservation of Landmarks.

-The Powels also made many visits to Mount Vernon.
-In a letter from Elizabeth to Martha Washington in November 1787, Powel thanked Martha for the “Sense of the elegant Hospitality exercised at Mount Vernon, where the good Order of the Master's Mind, seconded by your excellent abilities, pervades every Thing around you, & renders it a most delightful Residence to your Friends."8 When Philadelphia was under threat of a Yellow Fever epidemic in 1793, George and Martha Washington tried to convince the Powels to leave and take refuge at Mount Vernon.
-Samuel did not want to leave the city because he was the Speaker of the Pennsylvania Senate.
-Powel caught the disease and died later that year.
+The Powels visited the Washingtons at Mount Vernon in October of 1787, on the way to visit Elizabeth’s sister Mary Willing Byrd at Westover Plantation.12 In a letter from Elizabeth to Martha Washington in November 1787, she thanked Martha for the “Sense of the elegant Hospitality exercised at Mount Vernon, where the good Order of the Master's Mind, seconded by your excellent abilities, pervades every Thing around you, & renders it a most delightful Residence to your Friends.”13 When Philadelphia was under threat of a Yellow Fever epidemic in 1793, the Washingtons wrote the Powels in September of 1793 to ask them to take refuge at Mount Vernon, but they decided to stay in Philadelphia, and Samuel would die of the fever later that month.14